But, how exactly is one to tell where the safest places are to live in the Show Me State? Well, data of course.

 We ranked each city for each criteria from 1 to 117 where 1 in any particular category is the safest.

 Next, we averaged each places two criteria to create a Safety Index.
 We crowned the place with the lowest overall Safety Score "The Safest Place In Missouri" with any ties going to the bigger city.
 You can download the data here.

 The safest city, based on our criteria, is Battlefield.
 The most dangerous city in Missouri?
 Springfield, where residents had a 1 in 11 chance of being the victim of a crime.

 Note: This report is not an analysis of the effectiveness of local police departments, nor does it reflect the fact that people from out of town may come into a community and cause a crime.
 It simply looks at where crimes occurred most frequently, based on a city's population.

-Looking at the data, you can tell that Greenwood is as safe as they come, according to science and data.
+Looking at the data, you can tell that Battlefield is as safe as they come, according to science and data.

 But as most Missouri residents would agree, almost every place here has its safe and not safe parts.
 So just make sure you're informed ahead of time.

 Here's a look at the most dangerous cities in Missouri according to the data: